top of page

 About 360 Financial

 360 Financial is an independent wealth management firm with a team of specialized financial advisors and financial planners.
-As fiduciaries, 360 Financial’s advisors provide fee-only services to business owners, entrepreneurs, and professionals.
+As fiduciaries, 360 Financial’s advisors provide services to business owners, entrepreneurs, and professionals.
 We help investors with sudden wealth, retirement planning, tax planning, estate planning, and business financial planning.

 Headquartered in Minnesota, we serve investors across the US with online and in-person wealth management and financial planning services.